ucb-ee290c/fa18-gps/doc/CA_Code_Generator.md

 - `late`: SInt, bit width of codeWidth, either -1 or 1
 - `done`: Bool, high when an entire 1023 length sequence has finished.
 - `currIndex`: UInt, which index of the CA code the early output is currently on

+#### Tests:

+- Early tester
+  - Loads in a CSV file with precomputed CA codes and verifies that at every NCO zero crossing, the current output matches the CSV.
+Also        checks that `done` is not high until the last value is output.
+- No output tester
+  - Checks that when a constant NCO input/no input is presented to the CA generator, the output never changes.
+The CA generator should only update when there are zero-crossings on the NCO.
+Also checks that `done` never changes.
+- Punctual/Late tester
+  - Not currently implemented.
+This was used to output the punctual/late values and then were manually checked for accuracy.
+- Change satellite tester
+  - Not currently implemented.
+Should verify that changing which satellite code is being generated properly restarts to the first value in the sequence.